 I began marketing without knowing what it was.
 Promoting bands I was in, creating biographies and album art, press releases, etc., eventually gave way to doing the same for a motorcycle racing team I created.

 Taking classes and online courses gave me a solid marketing foundation, which served me well when working for the Sidecar Racers Association-West.
-For five years (2010-2015) I acted as Race Director, Press Officer, Vice-President, and finally President of the organization.
+For five years (2010-2015) I acted as Race Director, Press Officer, Vice-President, and finally President.
 My focus was on creating a product that potential sponsors would want to align with, stabilizing the rule book, and coordinating the calendar of events and points standings.

 Eventually I added formal training by earning my bachelors degree in Business Marketing from San Francisco State University.
 My studies focused on product development, entrepreneurship, and brand management.
 Adding this to my personal development and experience also helps my writing since I can create and maintain a brand voice, write internal or external facing content, and create branded content with little effort.

 Before any of this I also served in the US Marine Corps, serving in a “schools” unit.
-Learning how to train Marines as well as lead them, I became comfortable developing and teaching classes.
+Learning how to train Marines as well as lead them, I became comfortable developing and teaching classes, as well as giving presentations.
 Combined with my on-stage and on-camera work, I am comfortable speaking in company meetings, in front of clients, or presenting to the general public.